ufo-kit/concert/docs/user/getstarted.rst

 In case the devices in the session support aborting (stopping whatever they are currently doing) you can abort all of them at once by :func:`.abort`.
 This may be useful for emergency aborts.
+Experiments and acquisisions within them also support aborting and are included if you call :func:`.abort`.
+You can either call this function directly or press ctrl-c, which has the same effect.

 If you want to abort all devices automatically you can use :func:`.check_emergency_stop`, which takes a callable as its first argument and aborts all the devices if the callable evaluates to ``True``.
 You can even exit the session afterwards to make sure there are no more actions, like pending device movements, to make sure nothing can be damaged after the emergency stop occurs.